 - a workers comp trial.

-A C&R can also be approved as a “walk-through,”3 meaning the injured worker can go before a judge without a hearing on the court calendar.
+A C&R can also be approved as a “walk-through,”3 meaning you can go before a judge without a hearing on the court calendar.
 A C&R can also be mailed to the court for approval.4

 The insurer will agree to pay the C&R settlement within 30 days of its approval by a judge.